Camping & Cabins

 Once approved, you’ll receive a signed Dispersed Camping Permit back via email.
 Please print off a copy of your signed permit and keep it on you while camping.
 Your permit must be approved before you can go dispersed camping.
 Incomplete permits will not be approved.
 Please abide by the rules and regulations outlined in the permit and enjoy your stay on your national forests!

-Due to the volume of requests, submit your permits at least 24 to 48 hours ahead of your planned time dispersed camping to allow sufficient time to process the permit.
-Requests for weekend camping should be submitted by Thursday at noon to ensure time for processing.
+Due to the volume of requests, submit your permits at least 5 business days ahead of your planned dispersed camping visit to allow sufficient time to process the permit.
+Requests for weekend camping should be submitted no later than Monday at noon to ensure adequate time for processing.

 Download a Primitive Camping Permit